Salt (Ava Max song)

-"Salt" is a song by American singer Ava Max, released on December 12, 2019, through Atlantic Records as the first promotional single from her debut studio album, Heaven & Hell (2020).
+"Salt" is a song by American singer-songwriter Ava Max, released on December 12, 2019, through Atlantic Records.
+It was included on her debut studio album, Heaven & Hell (2020).
 The song was initially released on YouTube and SoundCloud in 2018, before being re-released on streaming services.
 It was written by Max, Autumn Rowe, Madison Love, Nicole Morier, and the producer Cirkut.
 The dance-pop song is regarded as a "fan-favorite" by several publications, who praised the upbeat production.
-"Salt" peaked at number one in Poland, and charted in the top 10 in Austria, CIS, Finland, Germany, Norway, Russia, Ukraine, and Switzerland.
+"Salt" peaked at number one in Poland, and charted in the top 10 in Austria, CIS, Finland, Germany, Norway, Ukraine, and Switzerland.
 The song received a quadruple platinum certification in Poland and Norway, and was certified platinum in four countries.

 Background and composition

 "Salt" was initially released on YouTube and SoundCloud in 2018, where it gained 4 million views on the former by December 2019.
 On December 5, 2019, Max revealed the release date on social media, which was subsequently re-released as a digital single on several streaming services on December 12, 2019.
 She acknowledged that the song's re-release was due to its high streaming numbers, despite containing no prior marketing or promotion.
 It was written by Max, Autumn Rowe, Madison Love, Nicole Morier, and the producer Cirkut.

 "Salt" is a dance-pop song, with elements of disco.
 It contains "pumping disco beats from the seventies and eighties" blended with Max's "vocal inflexions".
 A violin is heard in the introduction, while Wonder Woman and Marilyn Monroe are lyrically mentioned throughout the song, due to their icon status in femininity.
 The song's lyrics describes the carefree nature of not crying over an ex.